The Importance of an MHA Internship

 An internship is required if you don’t have professional experience in the U.S. healthcare system.
 As an intern, you’ll work closely with your supervisor and interact with staff and patients, gaining at least 400 hours of professional experience.
 You'll also attend classes that provide an academic framework for that experience.

+Our students have worked in all areas of healthcare administration, including cardiology, neurology, orthopedics, surgery, pulmonology/rheumatology, pediatrics, oncology, ambulatory care, rehabilitative medicine, project management, data analysis, marketing, development/fundraising, and human resources.
 In the past, our students have interned at a number of the top healthcare sites in the region, including:

 - Beth Israel Deaconess Medical Center